sebbu2/LN-backup-sync/README.md

 **webnovel_news.php** List novels from webnovel with new chapters (depends on retr)

-watches.inc.php php data from wlnupdates
+wlnupdates/\_books.json json data from wlnupdates

 watches2.htm raw table of wlnupdates data

 webnovel/\_books.json json data from webnovel (merged)

 library.htm raw table of webnovel data

+wn\_diff.json json data of number of privilege chapters for watched series (= the difference between webnovel reading position and wlnupdate reading position)